MetLife Life Insurance

-Throughout this guide, we analyze MetLife Insurance Company to help simplify the best and worst qualities of Metlife so you can focus on the types of term life insurance offered by MetLife, and what coverage level means the most to you.
+Throughout this guide, we analyze MetLife Insurance Company to help simplify the best and worst qualities of MetLife.
+Keep reading to decide if MetLife is for you, and to learn the types of term life insurance offered by MetLife and what coverage level means the most to you.

 MetLife Life Insurance Policies

-Therefore, as of 2017, it is no longer possible to purchase MetLife individual life insurance policies.
-While you can still seek out MetLife term life insurance quotes online, individual policies must be bought from one of the company’s subsidiaries.
+Therefore, as of 2017, it is no longer possible to purchase a MetLife individual life insurance policy.
+While you can still seek out MetLife term life insurance coverage quotes online, individual policies must be bought from one of the company’s subsidiaries.